tychonievich/coa2-s2019/markdown/cache.md

 A conflict miss occurs when a different line has been loaded into the same index since a requested line was last accessed.
-While conflict misses are more likely when a cache is small than when it is large, in a direct mapped cache of any size a conflict miss can occur with as few as two memory accesses.
+While conflict misses are more likely when a cache is small than when it is large, in a direct mapped cache of any size a conflict miss can occur with as few as three memory accesses.

 {.example ...}
 Suppose a direct-mapped cache has 16-byte blocks